-Today’s computer scientists are creative people who are focused and committed, yet restless and experimental.
+Today’s statisticians and computer scientists are creative people who are focused and committed, yet restless and experimental.
 We are home to many of the world’s top scientists, and our staff are driven by creativity and imagination as well as technical excellence.
-We conduct world-leading research in areas such as explorative data analysis, classification and clustering, evolutionary computation, data visualisation and financial forecasting.
+We conduct research in areas such as explorative data analysis, classification and clustering, evolutionary computation, data visualisation and financial forecasting.
 Specialist staff working on data science and analytics include:

-The University of Essex is bridging the gap between academia and business, and we are at the forefront of helping the UK grasp the big data opportunities to get ahead in the global race.
+Essex is bridging the gap between academia and business, and we are at the forefront of helping the UK grasp the big data opportunities to get ahead in the global race.
 Our graduates in data science have been very successful in finding employment in the public sector, consulting, technology, retail, and utilities, while a number have gone on to postgraduate study or research.

 Our recent graduates have gone on to work for a wide range of high-profile companies including: